 <configuration> <configSections> <section name="episerver.find" type="EPiServer.Find.Configuration, EPiServer.Find" requirePermission="false"/> </configSections> <episerver.find serviceUrl="http://es-api01.episerver.com/ClDVQsXo9DlI1M6IQn6PSDwAiqRGi22G/" defaultIndex="yourname_testing"/> </configuration>

-Note: Check the <handlers> section of your web.config to ensure that you do not have a duplicate "ExtensionlessUrlHandler-Integrated-4.0" statement.
+Note: Check the <handlers> section of your web.config for a duplicate ExtensionlessUrlHandler-Integrated-4.0 statement.
 If there are two, delete one of them.

 Note: To ensure maximum availability and scaling flexibility, Episerver Find uses dynamic IP ranges.
-If you for example require whitelisting of IP addresses in the firewall, make sure that your firewall supports domain-based whitelisting.
+For example, if you require whitelisting of IP addresses in the firewall, make sure that your firewall supports domain-based whitelisting.

 Note: If multiple sites are associated with the index, objects from other sites may appear.
-Refer to Indexing for more information on how indexing works.
+See Indexing for information about how indexing works.